What would I gain from Honours?

 The Honours program comprises 48 points of credit.
-All students will be required to complete an Honours dissertation of approximately 15,000 to 18,000 words (worth 50 percent or 24 points of the overall assessment).
+All students will be required to complete an Honours thesis of approximately 15,000 to 18,000 words (worth 50 percent or 24 points of the overall assessment).
 The other 50 percent of assessment will consist of coursework at an advanced level.
-The dissertation can be written in either English, or the target language, although they will be assessed differently.
+The thesis can be written in either English, or the target language, although they will be assessed differently.

 What disciplines are available for Honours?

-The School of Languages, Literatures, Cultures and Linguistics offers a wide range of fourth year Honours subjects including: Literary Studies, Creative Writing, Chinese, French, German, Indonesian, Italian, Japanese, Korean, Slavic, Ukrainian and Spanish and Latin American Studies, as well as Linguistics, English as an International Language, and Translation & Interpreting Studies.
+The School of Languages, Literatures, Cultures and Linguistics offers a wide range of fourth year Honours subjects including: Literary Studies, Creative Writing, Chinese, French, German, Indonesian, Italian, Japanese, Korean, Slavic, Ukrainian and Spanish and Latin American Studies, as well as Linguistics and English as an International Language.

 Can Honours students undertake study abroad?

 Monash University has exchange agreements with universities in many other countries.
 For a full list of exchange partners, see the list of exchange partners on the Monash study abroad site.

 For further information regarding study abroad in LLCL, please contact the discipline coordinator for the relevant section.